2-Day Athens Itinerary

 Continue by foot down Adrianou Street until you get to Hadrian’s Library, created in AD 132 and once a beautiful bibliotheca.
 Nowadays, there is practically nothing left of the ruins.

-Very close to this landmark is the Roman Agora and the Tower of the Winds.
-This ancient spire once combined a sundial and water clock.
-In the sixth century, it was transformed into a church and for this reason, is magnificently preserved.
+Very close to this landmark are the Roman Agora and the Tower of the Winds.
+This ancient spire once combined a sundial and a water clock.
+In the 6th century, it was transformed into a church and for this reason, is magnificently preserved.

 By this stage, it will probably be time for lunch.
 Monastiraki and Plaka are some of the best areas to taste the mouthwatering Greek cuisine.
 You will also find numerous fast-food joints.